copperwater/xNetHack/doc/xnh-changelog-7.0.md

   this.
 - If you are hit by an unlit potion of oil, you get covered in oil and your fingers become slippery.
+- Schliemann replaces the Minion of Huhetotl as the Archeologist quest nemesis.
+  He is a human, and unlike other quest nemeses does not warp.
+He carries a pick-axe and a number of potions of oil to throw at you.

 ### Interface changes